jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 There’s a lot in both diagrams.
 I need to clarify some details.
 ## `MyInterface` and `ClientApplication`
 `MyInterface` is the same in all these diagrams in the blog.
+It's an interface contract.
+It has now external knowledge of how it's used or how it's implemented.

 `ClientApplication` is almost the same.
 The only difference is that the object reference to `MyInterface` is injected into it via a constructor argument/parameter.
 This breaks the dependency that `ClientApplication` had upon `MyClass` and `MyTestDouble` in the previous diagrams.
 Now, it only depends upon `MyInterface`. `ClientApplication` will rarely change in subsequent diagrams.
 ## Configurer?
 `Configurer`?
 It’s not a real word.
 I made it up.
-I prefer Orchestrator but it’s too close to Orchestration, which has other meanings.
-I considered Dependency Injector or Injector, but that’s an implementation technique.
+I prefer _Orchestrator_ but it’s too close to _Orchestration_, which has other meanings.
+I considered _Dependency Injector_ or _Injector_, but that’s an implementation technique.
 I want to convey design intent.

 I have finally settled on a term I used many years ago when presenting Design Patterns Lunch & Learn seminars.
 The Configurer appears in many of my Design Pattern diagrams.
 It rarely appears in the Gang of Four diagrams.
 This is another sin of omission in their book in my humble opinion.